Grow a Garden Mutation Stacking Guide — How Mutations Stack for Maximum Sheckle Value

 Best Mutation Stacking Combinations — Strategy for Maximum Value

 Choosing the right mutation combination determines the ceiling of your Sheckle earnings in any given session.
-The optimal stacking strategy prioritizes the highest individual multipliers first — Voidtouched (135x), Celestial (120x), and Shocked (100x) — before adding lower-tier multipliers as secondary stacks.
-Because stacking is multiplicative, the absolute gain from adding a Voidtouched (135x) to an existing Celestial + Shocked stack is far greater than adding a Gold (25x) to that same stack.
+The optimal stacking strategy prioritizes the highest individual multipliers first — Abyssal (240x), Voidtouched (135x), Celestial (120x), and Shocked (100x) — before adding lower-tier multipliers as secondary stacks.
+Because stacking is multiplicative, the absolute gain from adding an Abyssal (240x) to an existing Celestial + Shocked stack is far greater than adding a Gold (25x) to that same stack.

 Three-Mutation Stacking — Maximum Value Combinations

-The theoretical maximum three-mutation stack of Voidtouched × Celestial × Shocked (1,620,000x) was verified in a controlled test environment — though achieving this combination in standard gameplay requires significant progression.
+The theoretical maximum three-mutation stack of Abyssal × Celestial × Shocked (2,880,000x) was confirmed as of the March 7, 2026 Harvest Party patch — though achieving this combination in standard gameplay requires significant progression.
 Here is how three-mutation stacking scales:

-For a complete ranking of all mutations by tier efficiency, stacking potential, and farming difficulty, see the Grow a Garden Mutation Tier List at gagdata.com/mutations/tier-list.
-The tier list ranks all 149 mutations from S-tier to D-tier by their stacking value contribution per rarity, giving you a complete picture of which mutations to prioritize farming.
+For a complete ranking of all mutations by tier efficiency, stacking potential, and farming difficulty, see the Grow a Garden Mutation Tier List.
+The tier list ranks all 151 mutations from S-tier to D-tier by their stacking value contribution per rarity, giving you a complete picture of which mutations to prioritize farming.

 Blood Moon Event Interaction — Compounding on Top of Your Stack